 Valencia tops Everton 1-0 for 5th at Champions Cup

-Michel, returning to the club for the coming campaign after spending the last season at city rival Levante, controlled Aly Cissohko’s cross from the left side with his chest, let the ball settle at his feet and fired his shot past Everton’s Spanish goalkeeper Joel.
+Herrero, who goes by “Michel,” controlled Aly Cissohko’s cross from the left side with his chest, let the ball settle at his feet and fired a one-timer past Everton goalie Joel Robles.

-The goal held up even though Everton had more than one good chance at the equalizer.
+And it held up from there, even though Everton had more than one good chance at the equalizer.

-Everton’s best opportunity came shortly after Michel’s goal, when Kevin Mirallas flicked a ball to himself, took off up the right wing and sent a cross that got through the box — but didn’t result in a shot on goal.
+Everton’s best opportunity at breaking through came shortly after Herrero’s goal, when Kevin Mirallas flicked a ball to himself, took off up the right wing and sent a cross that got through the box — but didn’t result in a shot on net.

-Joel kept Everton within one when he made a point-blank save on Robert Ibanez in the 69th minute, coming off his line to deny the Valencia forward.
+Robles kept Everton within one when he made a point-blank save on Ibanez Robert in the 69th minute, coming off his line to deny the Valencia forward.